-The Group has bank balances and borrowings denominated in Hong Kong dollars and United States dollars, which are different from the functional currency of the respective group entity and accordingly expose the Group to foreign currency risk.
+The Group has other receivables, amounts due from associates and joint ventures, cash and bank balances, other payables, amounts due to a substantial shareholder of the Company and borrowings denominated in Hong Kong dollar and United States dollar, which are different from the functional currency of the respective group entity and accordingly expose the Group to foreign currency risk.
 The Group currently does not use any derivative contracts to hedge against its exposure to currency risk.
 The management manages its foreign currency risk by monitoring the movement of the foreign currency rate and will consider hedging significant foreign currency exposure should the need arise.